Advocates For Women

 Recent donations

-We are excited to announce two major recipients of our pledge funds for 2022-2023.
+We are excited to announce the major recipients of our pledge funds for 2023-2024..
 They are:

-We have also donated to Worldwide Fistula Foundation to fund one surgical treatment of obstetric fistula.
-Our Awash with Quarters fundraiser yielded $725 for laundry services at Pathways for Women transitional housing.
-In July, we co-sponsored a concert by Otto Cantanti and Dave and the Dalmations which raised $1892 for Planned Parenthood of Greater Washington and Northern Idaho.
+We have also donated to Worldwide Fistula Fund to fund one surgical treatment of obstetric fistula.
+In July 2023, we co-sponsored a concert by Otto Cantanti and Dave and the Dalmations which raised $1892 for Planned Parenthood of Greater Washington and Northern Idaho.
+Our 2024 spring fundraiser for Innovations Human Trafficking Collaborative raised $1910 to purchase gift cards for indigenous women and others fleeing sex trafficking in SW Washington State.

 Meetings For Work and Play

-Throughout the year we gather (on Zoom or in person) for some fun times together, such as “Whatever Makes You Happy” happy hours and Cafe Connections.
+Throughout the year we gather (on Zoom or in person) for some fun times together, such as visiting museum exhibits and having lunch together.
 Although we don’t have business meetings In July and August, we do have one or two social events.
 Community is important to our success!

 News